im-salman/react-component-export-image/README.md

 x = 0 (X Coordinate in pixels against left edge of the page - defaults to 0)

 y = 0 (Y Coordinate in pixels against left edge of the page - defaults to 0)

+unit = 'px' (Measurement unit (base unit) to be used when coordinates are specified.
+Possible values are "pt" (points), "mm", "cm", "m", "in" or "px". - defaults to 'mm')
+    - if you are trying to get the pdf to fill up the exact space, try setting unit to "px"

 orientation = 'p' (portrait) OR 'l' (landscape) - defaults:
     - landscape if width > height